Maximum rectilinear convex subsets: Maximum size/area empty rectilinear convex hulls and maximum weight rectilinear convex hull

-In the \prob{MaxWeightRCH} problem, each input point $p$ of $P$ is comes with a (positive or negative) weight $w(p)$.
-We determine a subset $S\subseteq P$ such that $RCH(S)$ has maximum weight, that is, such that $\sum_{p\in P\cap RCH(S)}{}w(p)$ is maximized.
 The algorithm to solve this problem combines the ideas of the previous algorithms and follows the same steps, however, now we add weights.
 We define $\weight(Z)=\sum_{p\in P\cap Z}w(p)$ as the weight of a region $Z\subset\mathbb{R}^2$.
-Using the same range counting techniques~\cite{preparata2012computational} as in Section~\ref{sec:MaxRCH}, we can preprocess the grid $G$ generated by the vertical and horizontal lines through the elements of $P$ in $O(n^2)$ time and space, so that for every pair of vertices $u,v$ of $G$ we can query $\weight(B(u,v))=\sum_{p\in P(u,v)}w(p)$ in $O(1)$ time.
+Using the same range counting techniques~\cite{preparata2012computational} as in Section~\ref{sec:MaxRCH}, we can preprocess the grid $G$ generated by the vertical and horizontal lines through the elements of $P$ in $O(n^2)$ time and space, so that for every pair of vertices $u,v$ of $G$ we can query $\weight(B(u,v))=\sum_{p\in P(u,v)}w(p)$ in $O(1)$ time, for any rectangle $B(u,v)$.